 Nonpainful Lipoma: This is most common because they are soft and lumpy benign fatty growths which are present beneath the surface of the skin.
 You may want to go in for a surgical removal only if you find the nonpainful Lipoma to be very unsightly.

 Face: Facial Lipomas are rather rare, but it has been known to occur.
-You may find a painless tumor growing on some parts of your face and soon this lump which is fatty, soft and spongy in texture may start to look really visible.
-They are definitely not good to look at and that is why it is necessary that you meet your doctor as soon as possible and asking for the best treatment.
+You may find a painless tumor growing on some parts of your face and soon this lump, which is fatty, soft, and spongy in texture, may start to look really visible.
+They are definitely not good to look at and that is why it is necessary that you meet your doctor as soon as possible and ask for the best treatment.
 He may recommend a steroid treatment to reduce the facial Lipoma, but as that takes a long time to show positive results, you would be better off with a surgical removal.

-Expert and experienced doctors do not cause any sort of scarring, during this surgical procedure which is normally done under local anesthesia it is small but unsightly.
-When it is removed is going to look like a mass of yellow chicken fat.
+During this surgical procedure, which is normally done under local anesthesia, expert doctors do not cause any sort of major scarring.
+It will be small, but unsightly.
+When it is removed, it is going to look like a mass of yellow chicken fat.